 The Nasal Bone

-The nasal bones are two small, symmetrical bones of the midface which build the bridge of the nose.
+The nasal bones are two small, symmetrical midface bones of the skull which build the bridge of the nose.

 Their superior borders and main bodies form the bridge of the nose while the inferior borders connect with the nasal cartilage to form the superior margin of the nasal aperture.